jide2020/jide204/Contributing.md

-Creating a new file that help contributors understands how my repository works
+new file that help contributors understands how my repository works better